ArnaudVolpi/arnaudvolpi/README.md

 I'm a student engineer in computer science based in Lyon, France, passionate about the world of development for the past 6 years.
 Mainly focused on web development since 2019 I discovered a passion for design and front-end development with modern javascript frameworks like Angular, React or Vue.

 ### 💻 My Job
-I am currently working as an apprentice engineer at the Agence Régionale de Santé Auvergne-Rhône-Alpes where I work mainly  under Javascript and PHP environments.
+I am currently working as an apprentice engineer at the Regional Health Agency Auvergne-Rhône-Alpes where I work mainly  under Javascript and PHP environments.

 ### 💬 Get in touch
 Website : [arnaudvolpi.com](https://www.arnaudvolpi.com) <br />